Ashleigh Whiffin

 Ashleigh Whiffin is an entomologist in the UK.
 She is a curator at the National Museum of Scotland and a specialist in carrion beetles (Silphidae).

 Education and career

 Whiffin studied BSc (Hons) in forensic science at the University of Derby, during which she specialised in forensic entomology.
 She moved on to do MSc Entomology at Harper Adams University, and then started as a research technician at the University of Edinburgh working on burying beetles in Jacob Moorad's lab.

-In 2014 she joined National Museums Scotland (NMS) as a Collections Assistant, she progressed to Curatorial Assistant and as of 2021 is Assistant Curator of Entomology.
+In 2014 she joined National Museums Scotland (NMS) as a Collections Assistant, progressed as Curatorial Assistant 2015 and Assistant Curator of Entomology 2016, then took up the position as Pelham-Clinton Entomology Genetic Collection Curator 2022–2024, after which she became Curator of Entomology.

 Research

 Whiffin has carried out forensic entomology research, as well as work on the insects attracted to plants with carrion flowers, such as the carrion beetle Necrodes littoralis which as attracted to the Titan arum 'New Reekie' at Royal Botanic Garden Edinburgh, the first time that carrion beetles have been recorded attracted to the plant species outside of Indonesia'.

 She has worked on Ichneumonid wasps within the NMS collection and has taught courses on the care of entomological specimens.

 Whiffin is co-organiser of the UK carrion beetle species national biological recording scheme, she has written about carrion beetles for popular science magazines and in 2021 published a UK species atlas and identification guide on the Histeridae, Sphaeritidae and Silphidae of Britain and Ireland.